Klevi-Nc/Bitbucket---Pull-Request-Autosaver/README.md

 # Bitbucket | Pull Request Autosaver Extension

-A Chrome Extension that automatically saves your Bitbucket pull-request descriptions, keeps a version history per branch, and provides a UI to browse, copy, or restore previous drafts.
+A Chrome Extension that automatically saves your Bitbucket pull-request descriptions, keeps a version history per branch, and provides a UI to browse, copy, or delete previous drafts.
 Designed for developers who frequently refine PR descriptions and want reliable autosaving without losing work during navigation, refreshes, crashes, or session timeouts.

 ⭐ **Features**